-Sarah is a third year Anthrozoology PhD student with the University of Exeter and has based her doctoral project ‘Kissing Sharks’ on examining unique, intimate shark-human interactions utilizing emerging design through grounded theory, trans-species, sensory and scuba-diving ethnographic methodologies.
+Sarah is a fourth year (PT) Anthrozoology PhD candidate with the University of Exeter and has based her doctoral project ‘Kissing Sharks’ on examining unique, intimate shark-human interactions utilizing emerging design through grounded theory, trans-species, sensory and scuba-diving ethnographic methodologies.
 In addition, as an embedded, focussed activist-researcher for abandoned animals, her anthrozoology masters’ research focused upon reasons given for, and factors affecting, abandoned cats in Saudi Arabia.

 Sarah is a co-founder of The Anthrozoology Podcast and Anthrozoology Speaks https://anthrozopod.wixsite.com/mysite and the founder of a volunteer animal rescue group (now official charity) in Saudi Arabia and their work, which focuses upon abandoned, street-living animals, can be found on social media: @tabukpaws.
 Her shark-human interaction research can be followed at www.kissingsharks.com, which also displays links to her publications and conference presentations.
 An early career researcher now based in Portugal, Sarah is motivated to use her academic investigations to add to the human-animal de-centering ‘turns’ pioneered by post-humanist scholars.
 Sarah can be contacted at firstname.lastname@example.org

-Kris Hill, PhD (Plant Molecular Biology), PhD candidate (Anthrozoology)
+Kris Hill, PhD (Plant Molecular Biology), PhD (Anthrozoology)

 Kris is a PhD researcher enrolled with the University of Exeter, UK and a member of the Exeter Anthrozoology as Symbiotic Ethics (EASE) working group.
 Her doctoral research focuses on cat-human relations within urban communities, and discourses surrounding free-roaming and free-living cats (F. catus).
 Kris started her adult life working within the equestrian industry, having left home and school at age 16 with no formal qualifications.
 She returned to education in her mid 20’s and went on to complete a PhD in Plant Physiology and Molecular Biology from the University of Kentucky, USA.
 As a scientist she has contributed to 26 peer-reviewed publications on the subject of plant development.